wasmCloud/wasmcloud.com/versioned_docs/version-0.82/developer/communication/actor-to-actor-calls.md

 ---
-title: "Actor <-> Actor"
+title: 'Actor <-> Actor'
 date: 2018-12-29T11:02:05+06:00
 sidebar_position: 3
-description: "Actor to Actor RPC"
+description: 'Actor to Actor RPC'
 draft: false
 ---

-The ability for one actor to call another actor is critical to being able to create _composable_ actor systems. wasmCloud supports RPC-style communication between actors, even if those actors are running in hosts scattered across disparate infrastructure, connected only via the [lattice](/docs/reference/glossary#lattice).
+The ability for one actor to call another actor is critical to being able to create _composable_ actor systems. wasmCloud supports RPC-style communication between actors, even if those actors are running in hosts scattered across disparate infrastructure, connected only via the [lattice](/docs/0.82/reference/glossary#lattice).

 ### Identifying actors